DSchau/gatsby-blog-starter-kit/README.md

 Use this starter kit to jump start (or use as a reference) a great blog with [gatsby][gatsby]

+## Features

+1. Blog post listing with previews for each blog post
+1. Navigation between posts with a previous/next post button
+1. Tags and tag navigation

 ## Set up

 1. Clone this repo